Noesis/UnrealPlugin/README.md

 * [ShooterGame](https://github.com/Noesis/UE4-ShooterGame): This sample replaces the UI from Epic's ShooterGame sample with NoesisGUI.
 Some changes were dome to the source code in order to expose data and functionality, but otherwise the UI is done completely in `Blueprint`.

+## Requirements

+In order to use NoesisGUI in your UE4 project, you're going to need:

+* Unreal Engine, with source code.
+This can be either a pre-built version installed through the Epic Games Launcher, or a version built by yourself from the source in GitHub.
+To install a pre-built version of Unreal Engine, please refer to the document [Installing Unreal Engine](https://docs.unrealengine.com/latest/INT/GettingStarted/Installation/index.html) and follow the instructions there.
+For instructions on how to get a copy of the Unreal Engine source code and how to build it, please refer to the README.md document on their [GitHub repository](https://github.com/EpicGames/UnrealEngine).

+* This Unreal Engine plugin.

+* The NoesisGUI SDK version 2.1.
+You can download it from [our website](https://noesisengine.com).

+* Python 2.7 with some additional modules to run the installation script.

 ## Setup

-The setup process is slightly different depending on whther you're using a version of Unreal Engine installed trough the Epic Games Launcher or built by yourself from the source code in GitHub.
+The plugin works with versions of Unreal Engine installed trough the Epic Games Launcher as well as those built by yourself from the source code in GitHub.

 You can use the NoesisGUI Unreal Engine plugin as either an Engine plugin or a Project (Game) plugin.
 For more information about Unreal Engine Plugins, please refer to the [Plugins](https://docs.unrealengine.com/latest/INT/Programming/Plugins/index.html) documentation.

-### Setup with Epic Games Launcher version
+### Prerequisites

-1. Make sure you have the engine source code installed.
+1. If you're using a version of Unreal Engine installed trough the Epic Games Launcher, make sure you have the engine source code installed.
 To verify you do, go to the Unreal Engine tab in the Epic Games Launcher, then go to your library of installed components.
-From there, at the top, look for the Unreal Engine version with which you wish to use NoesisGUI, and from the drop down list next to the Launch button, selecto options.
+From there, at the top, look for the Unreal Engine version with which you wish to use NoesisGUI, and from the drop down list next to the Launch button, select options.
 Make sure the Engine Source option is selected.
 If it isn't, click on the tick box next to it and then click Apply to download it.

 ![Installed Engine version options](https://noesis.github.io/NoesisGUI/UE4Plugin/VersionOptions.png)
 ![Engine Source installed](https://noesis.github.io/NoesisGUI/UE4Plugin/EngineSource.png)

-2. Copy the contents of this repository into `[UE4Root]/Engine/Plugins/NoesisGUI` if you want to use it as an Engine plugin, or `[ProjectRoot]/Plugins/NoesisGUI` if you choose to use it as a Project plugin.
-We'll refer to the directory where you install the plugin as `[NoesisGUIPlugin]` from now on.
-The plugin assumes it will be installed on either of these paths, and will crash on load if it isn't.
-For example, don't copy it into a sub-directory such as `[UE4Root]/Engine/Plugins/UI/NoesisGUI`.

-3. Download the NoesisGUI SDK version 2.1 from [our developer portal](http://noesisengine.com/forums/) and extract it into `[NoesisGUIPlugin]/Source/Noesis/NoesisSDK`.

-4. If you've installed the plugin as an Engine plugin you need to run `[NoesisGUIPlugin]/BuildNoesisGUIPlugin.bat` (`[NoesisGUIPlugin]/BuildNoesisGUIPlugin.command` on Mac) to finish the setup.
-This step is not required if you've installed it as a Project plugin.

-5. If you've installed the plugin as an Engine plugin and you want to target other platforms, you need to run `[NoesisGUIPlugin]/BuildNoesisGUIPlugin_<Platform>.bat` (`[NoesisGUIPlugin]/BuildNoesisGUIPlugin_<Platform>.command` on Mac) for each of the platforms you want to build.
-This step is not required if you've installed it as a Project plugin.

-### Setup with source code from GitHub

-1. Download or clone the Unreal Engine source code from GitHub.
-You can find more information about how to do this in the document [Downloading Unreal Engine Source Code](https://docs.unrealengine.com/latest/INT/GettingStarted/DownloadingUnrealEngine/index.html).
+2. Download and install Python 2.7.
+Additionally, you need to install the following modules: `configparser` (both on Windows and Mac), `pywin32` (on Windows) and `pyobjc` (on Mac).
+If you're not sure how to do this, for your convenience we provide `InstallPythonPrerequisites.bat` and `InstallPythonPrerequisites.command` that will check these prerequisites and will install the required packages for you.
+Please, read the following section [Plugin installation](#plugin-installation) for more details.

+### Plugin installation

-2. Copy the contents of this repository into `[UE4Root]/Engine/Plugins/NoesisGUI` if you want to use it as an Engine plugin, or `[ProjectRoot]/Plugins/NoesisGUI` if you choose to use it as a Project plugin.
-We'll refer to the directory where you install the plugin as `[NoesisGUIPlugin]` from now on.
-The plugin assumes it will be installed on either of these paths, and will crash on load if it isn't.
-For example, don't copy it into a sub-directory such as `[UE4Root]/Engine/Plugins/UI/NoesisGUI`.
+1. Copy the contents of this repository into `[UE4Root]/Engine/Plugins/NoesisGUI` if you want to use it as an Engine plugin, or `[ProjectRoot]/Plugins/NoesisGUI` if you choose to use it as a Project plugin.
+We'll refer to the directory where you install the plugin as `[NoesisGUIRoot]` from now on. `[UE4Root]` is the directory where you installed the engine from the Epic Games Launcher, or the directory where you cloned the GitHub repository.

-3. Download the NoesisGUI SDK version 2.1 from [our developer portal](http://noesisengine.com/forums/) and extract it into `[NoesisGUIPlugin]/Source/Noesis/NoesisSDK`.
+2. Download the NoesisGUI SDK version 2.1 from [our developer portal](http://noesisengine.com/forums/) and extract it into `[NoesisGUIRoot]/Source/Noesis/NoesisSDK`.

-4. Regenerate the Unreal Engine project files.
-You can do this in a number of ways, some of which are explained in the [Automatic Project File Generation](https://docs.unrealengine.com/latest/INT/Programming/UnrealBuildSystem/ProjectFileGenerator/index.html) document.

-5. Build the Engine or your Project.
-The NoesisGUI plugin should be built along with it.
+3. If you haven't installed the required Python modules, or you want to verify they are correctly installed, you can execute `InstallPythonPrerequisites.bat` and `InstallPythonPrerequisites.command` from the Command Prompt on Windows or Terminal on Mac.
+Navigate to the plugin directory and execute them from there.
+These will test whether the required modules are installed or not, and will install them if they're not present.
+You only need to install them once, so you don't need to perform this step every time you update the plugin or Unreal Engine.

+3. Install the plugin by executing `InstallPlugin.bat` from the Command Prompt on Windows or `InstallPlugin.command` from the Terminal on Mac.
+If you're targeting more than one platform, you can pass them as arguments like this: `InstallPlugin.command Mac IOS`.
+The installer uses the same platform names as Unreal.
+The valid platform names are `Win64`, `Mac`, `IOS`, `Android`, `PS4` and `XboxOne`.
+The host platform (`Win64` or `Mac`) is always built, as those binaries are required to run the editor.
+If you've installed the plugin as a project plugin the installer will enable it automatically by adding it to your `.uproject` file, as described in [Enabling and configuring the plugin](#enabling-and-configuring-the-plugin).
+IMPORTANT: You will need to perform this step every time you update Unreal Engine or get a new version of this plugin or the NoesisGUI SDK.

 ## Directory structure

 If all the steps so far have been successful, your Unreal Engine install should contain the following directories.
 Please note that only the directories relevant to the NoesisGUI plugin are listed here, and that your installation may contain additional files and directories that have been omitted here for clarity.

 ```
-[NoesisGUIPlugin]
+[NoesisGUIRoot]
 +-- Binaries
 +-- Content
 +-- Intermediate